JimDesu/basis-lang/spec.md

 ## 6. Parameters and Mode Markers

 This section specifies the parameter-mode discipline of Basis.
-Every parameter and every receiver carries one of four modes &mdash; READ, CREATE, UPDATE, or DISPOSE &mdash; that together determine the contract between caller and callee at that position.
+Every parameter and every receiver carries one of five modes &mdash; READ, CREATE, UPDATE, or DISPOSE &mdash; that together determine the contract between caller and callee at that position.
 The mode markers are separate tokens that appear only in a parameter declaration &mdash; a prefix on the name in named contexts, a suffix on the type in nameless contexts (&sect;6.2).
 Two static analyses gate the discipline at the type-system level: the initialization analysis (whole-slot tracking, &sect;6.13) verifies that CREATE parameters are written exactly once on every successful exit; the taint analysis (the transitive READ contract, &sect;6.4) verifies that read-only contracts and ceiling bounds are preserved across access paths.

 The &sect;3 surface for declaring parameters and receivers introduced the four modes informally; this section gives the full discipline.
 The full transfer-function tables for the static analyses are in Appendix E. The receiver-mode-by-signature-shape table is given here (&sect;6.7), in the context of the receiver rules R1 (call-site initialization) and R2 (callee-body obligation) that govern receiver mode mechanics uniformly across signature shapes.

-### 6.1 The Four Modes
+### 6.1 The Five Modes

-A parameter or receiver in Basis carries one of four **modes** &mdash; **READ**, **CREATE**, **UPDATE**, or **DISPOSE** &mdash; that determine the contract between caller and callee at that position.
+A parameter or receiver in Basis carries one of five **modes** &mdash; **READ**, **CREATE**, **UPDATE**, **DISPOSE**, or **DIRECT** &mdash; that determine the contract between caller and callee at that position.
 The modes are roles, not directions: each describes what the callee is permitted or obligated to do; the caller's side of the contract is derivable from the callee's.

 **READ** &mdash; the bare-name form, no marker.
 The callee may read through any access path reached from the parameter; it may not write through any such path.
 The transitive read-only contract (&sect;6.4) makes this commitment trustworthy: the language statically prevents the value from being smuggled into a writeable position downstream.
 The caller's slot is bit-identical to its pre-call state after the call regardless of outcome.